Nebraska vs. Northwestern NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Nebraska and its opponents have combined for 50 points -- this matchup's over/under -- just once this year.
+- Nebraska and its opponents have scored at least 51.5 points -- this matchup's over/under -- only one time this season.

 Nebraska Stats and Trends

-- Nebraska has three wins against the spread in five games this season.
+- Nebraska has three wins against the spread in five games this year.

-- The Cornhuskers have been favored by 10.5 points or more once this season and covered the spread.
+- This season, the Cornhuskers won ATS in their only game as a favorite of 12 points or more.

 - Nebraska's games this year have yet to go over the total in four opportunities.